ibraheem-latif/speedy-mechanic-final-/README.md

 > Open this page at [https://ibraheemlatif.github.io/speedy-mechanic-final/](https://ibraheemlatif.github.io/speedy-mechanic-final/)

+## Abstract

+Serious games and gamification are finding expanding applications in industries such as healthcare, business, and education.
+A viable field of study for immersive serious games would be education, particularly educating undergraduate students concerning automotive technology.
+The current teaching structure is online based which does not allow students to be immersed with their material, as a return students cannot retain knowledge.
+Additionally, the existing structure may place students under stress, which may result in anxiety.
+From research of similar experiments, it was revealed that applying serious games can boost knowledge and knowledge retention.
+Thus, a game was developed that uses several gaming mechanisms to successfully create an engaging and enjoyable experience.
+Although the results do suggest area for improvement in the initial knowledge retained, yet the result for long-term knowledge retention of students are suffice.

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.